beefwhale/beefwhale.github.io/_posts/2024-02-18-ngee-ann-summary-and-plans.md

 One of the things I have decided to work on is my Offensive Security Skills.
 In Ngee Ann I had a small friend group to join hackathons but never a CTF one which discouraged me to join CTF events greatly despite being interested.
 WELL NOT ANYMORE.
 Time's too short to be waiting for anyone and the first activity of my 6 months break is to play CTFs and bug bounties.
 I will blogging my way through the challenges on this page as well so stay tuned :))

-#### Open Source Development

-I believe strongly in free software and have been wanting to get into Open Source development for the longest time but I've always felt like I lacked the expertise to contribute.
-However, GSoC 2024 is coming up and I plan to submit proposals to make it my netry into open source.
-Accepted or not, I plan to give my all.

 #### Rust

 Another thing I've decided to work on will be Rust.
 It is a low level language but a safer alternative to C and C++ (which I have no personal motivation to pick up right now) and I decided that Rust would be a fun choice to start with!
 They have great documentation, and a friendly community which really helps.
 I plan to complete 'The Book' first before building my first OS in Rust.